Pardee Hospital

 Pardee Hospital - Hendersonville, NC

-Pardee Hospital is a mental health and substance abuse treatment center located at 800 North Justice Street in the 28791 zip code in Hendersonville, NC.
+Pardee Hospital is an addiction and mental health treatment center located at 800 North Justice Street in the 28791 zip code in Hendersonville, NC.
 It is operated by the local government.
-Pardee Hospital provides methadone for pain management, buprenorphine detoxification and prescribes suboxone.
-Some of the treatment approaches used by Pardee Hospital include dialectical behavior therapy, brief intervention and anger management.
-Pardee Hospital also specializes in detox services and offers inpatient opioid detox, residential benzodiazepines detox and inpatient alcohol detoxification.
-Pardee Hospital provides hospital inpatient detox, hospital inpatient rehab and hospital inpatient treatment.
-It also provides inpatient treatment for dual diagnosis, inpatient detoxification and residential treatment for substance abuse.
+Pardee Hospital provides administers naltrexone, prescribes suboxone and methadone for pain management.
+Some of the treatment approaches used by Pardee Hospital include dialectical behavior therapy, motivational interviewing and relapse prevention treatment.
+Pardee Hospital also specializes in detox services and offers inpatient opioid detox, residential benzodiazepines detoxification and inpatient alcohol detoxification.
+Pardee Hospital provides inpatient hospital drug/alcohol rehab, hospital inpatient alcohol/drug treatment and hospital inpatient detox.
+It also provides inpatient detoxification, residential treatment for substance abuse and inpatient treatment for drug/alcohol addiction and mental health diagnosis.

 Address: 800 North Justice Street, Hendersonville, NC 28791